 But it’s also been a tough year for nature.
 The impacts of climate change have become disturbingly clear.
 Bushfires burnt so fast and hard that an estimated 800 million animals were killed in NSW alone.
 At the same time, clearing of native vegetation continued, as did the logging of native forests.
-Natural areas are under threat from new coal and gas projects, such as the Newnes Plateau and Pilliga.
+Natural areas are under threat from new coal and gas projects.
 World Heritage-listed wilderness in the Blue Mountains faces being flooded by a raised Warragamba Dam.
 And exploding numbers of feral horses continue to threaten the iconic Snowy Mountains.

 The organisations that fight to protect our wonderful wild places have been working extremely hard, responding to these challenges and many more, but the economic downturn has greatly impacted their finances.
 Many supporters have understandably been unable to donate as they deal with their own hardships.

 That’s why I’m writing a post like none we’ve ever published before: one that asks you for money.

 If, like us, you’ve managed to make it through this horrible year relatively unscathed, please consider sharing that good fortune by giving money to organisations that support nature.
 Every little bit helps and any donation over $2 is tax deductable.

 There are plenty of other good organisations you can support, but this is a list of one’s we have made donations to, with a short summary of what each does and why you might consider supporting them.